 The Owner can reduce the memory overhead by maintaining only a small fraction r < 1 of randomly sampled groups, instead of all the n groups.
-For verification, the Owner then sends a hash of the correct values of these sampled groups to the Client, who then compares it with the hash of the values returned by the Server.
-Then, if the Server cheats on γ of the n groups, the Client will be able to detect it with probability $1 - (1 - r)^{\gamma}$, which is very small for practical values of r and γ .
+For verification, the Server then sends a hash of the correct values of these sampled groups to the Client, who then compares it with the hash of the values returned by the Server.
+Then, if the Server cheats on γ of the n groups, the Client will be able to detect it with probability roughly r^{γ} , which is very small for practical values of r and γ .
 In other words, to ensure a reasonable accuracy, the value of r should be large, which means a large memory and communication overhead of the Owner.

 Moreover, this solution does not work with untrusted Clients (who may collude with the Server).
-The Owner must tell a Client which groups it is maintaining, so that the Client knows which groups to check.
-A Client colluding with the Server and leak the identity of those groups to the Server.
-After that, the malicious Server can silently cheat on the groups not in the set maintained by the Owner.
+Note that the Owner must tell a Client which groups it is maintaining, so that the Client knows which groups, or their hash values, to compare.
+However, an untrusted Client can collude with the Server and leak the identity of those groups to the Server.
+After that the malicious Server can silently cheat on the groups not in the set maintained by the Owner.